Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Conclusion

 Future research could explore several promising directions.
-Constructing a more accurate measure of player-matchup intransitivity can enable deeper investigations into the bookmaker's poor robustness to intransitivity.
-Exploring whether similar market inefficiencies exist in other individual sports with strong stylistic components (e.g., mixed martial arts) could also validate the broader applicability of our approach.
+Constructing a more accurate measure of player-matchup intransitivity could enable deeper investigations into how rating systems handle cyclic dominance.
+Since player interactions and match histories can be encoded as graph structures, a natural next step is to test whether graph-based methods carry similar complementary value in other individual sports with strong stylistic components, such as mixed martial arts.
 There is also scope for a more detailed graph representation, given that our approach loses information when summarising rich matchup histories into simple edge weights.
-A method that learns from multiple edge attributes would be useful, while the incorporation of more informative node features may also be beneficial.
-For profitability, research could investigate incorporating bookmaker error into graphs to better identify profitable trades.
-Overall, this study has established graph neural networks as a strong tool for predicting tennis matchups in the presence of highly intransitive relationships, with demonstrated advantages in exploiting market inefficiencies where bookmakers systematically misprice.
+A method that learns from multiple edge attributes would be useful, and richer node features may also help.
+Overall, this study has shown that graph neural networks can capture forecasting information that transitive rating systems discard, complementing established ratings rather than replacing them.